 - Embrace a plant-rich menu full of fresh fruits and vegetables.

 - Opt for chicken, turkey, or sustainably caught fish rather than beef for an emissions-conscious meat option.

 - Offer plated food for your guests instead of a buffet.

-- Serve food on washable plates rather than on disposables.
+- Serve food on washable plates and silverware rather than on disposables.
 (The only disposable service-ware products allowed at Phipps are compostable ones.)

 - Choose a baker that uses organic ingredients or provide them yourself.